Locate trees and shrubs where they belong — and choose the right kind.

 Few things are more annoying to people who walk than overgrown shrubs that force them to walk in the street.

+Likewise for tree limbs that intrude into the sidewalk area.
 The Americans with Disability Act — and common courtesy –call for at least 7 feet of vertical clear space above sidewalks.
 Anything below that puts people at risk of whacking their head.
-In addition to the area above the entire sidewalk, people need 6 inches of elbow room.

 If needed, do it yourself.

-We checked with Atlanta’s Public Works officials.
+We checked with the Atlanta Department of Public Works.
 Anything intruding into sidewalk space is considered public property.
+If you can’t get your neighbors to prune overgrown trees or shrubs, have at it.